This year, I’m committed to finding and reading all of the best business books I can find.

 Now, let’s get to it.
 Please note that some of the links below are affiliate links and at no additional cost to you, I will earn a commission.
 Know that I only recommend books and learning resources I’ve personally tested and believe are genuinely helpful, not because of the small commissions I make if you decide to purchase them.

-I’ve been flying through business books already thanks to my new gift to myself—an Audible Subscription, so that I can listen to these books on-the-go and during my commute.
+I’ve been flying through business books thanks to my new gift to myself—an Audible Subscription, so that I can listen to more books during my workouts and in the car.

 If you want to try out Audible for yourself, I couldn’t recommend it more highly.
 Right now, they’re offering 2 free audiobooks for all new members to try out on a 30 day trial.
 You can sign up right here.

-Since I’ve been listening to so many of these books, I already need more recommendations.
+Since I’ve been listening to so many of these business books, I already need more recommendations.

 Please comment below with your suggestions!

-Now, let’s get into our picks for the best business books entrepreneurs need to read in 2019.
+Now, let’s get into my picks for the best business books entrepreneurs need to read in 2020.

-76 Best Business Books for Entrepreneurs, Creatives and Professionals to Read in 2019
+85 Best Business Books in 2020 for Entrepreneurs, Creatives and Professionals to Read

 If you notice any great business books I’ve missed that should be included, add them into the comments below!

-I know, I know… two books in a row from Tim Ferriss?
-Well, it’s for good reason.
-Tim’s been on a serious mission this past year to distill and share his biggest lessons learned from top performers from all walks of life through his most recent two business books.
+Tim Ferriss has been on a serious mission to distill and share his biggest lessons learned from top performers (from all walks of life) through his most recent business books.

 When it comes to Tools of Titans, I’ve gotten through almost all of this nearly 650 page long beast that dives into everything Tim Ferriss, the multi-New York Times Bestselling author of The 4-Hour Workweek, has learned—tactics, routines and habits—from interviewing more than 200 of the world’s most recognizable figures in business, sports, academia, the military and just about every other imaginable industry on The Tim Ferriss Show, which now has 100 million+ downloads.